 Acts like this, although at times entertaining, don’t usually last.
-Tons of Funk would disband after Brodus Clay started turning heel and Tensai and the Funkadactyls turned their backs on him.
+Tons of Funk would disband after Brodus Clay started turning heel, and Tensai and the Funkadactyls turned their backs on him.
 Tensai would then defeat Brodus Clay, marking the end of the Tensai character.
 Matt Bloom would soon later retire from in-ring competition and take on a role in NXT developmental.

 The short answer would be from the debut of Lord Tensai, but that would make quite a short story.
-Despite the WWE wanting fans to take Matt Bloom seriously as a monster heel, there just were so many ridiculous elements to the character.
+Despite the WWE wanting fans to take Matt Bloom seriously as a monster heel, there were just so many ridiculous elements to the character.

 With Tensai, the fans had felt their intelligence had been insulted, and they stopped caring almost immediately.
-We knew who Tensai was and we knew he wasn’t Japanese, so why the Japanese attire and ridiculous writing on his head and face?
+We knew who Tensai was, and we knew he wasn’t Japanese, so why the Japanese attire and ridiculous writing on his head and face?
 And why was he spitting green mist at people?
 For the fans to be chanting “Daniel Bryan” during his debut match, after all the build and anticipation, speaks volumes.
 Despite his wins over John Cena and CM Punk, it was clear that the WWE had lost faith in Matt Bloom as Lord Tensai rather quickly.

 Then there was Sakamoto, his Japanese worshipper (according to Michael Cole on commentary).
-Upon doing the research for this piece, I only saw one time where Sakamoto did anything to aid Tensai, and that was when he distracted the ref during the handicap match with Daniel Bryan against CM Punk.
+Upon researching this piece, I only saw one time where Sakamoto did anything to aid Tensai, and that was when he distracted the ref during the handicap match with Daniel Bryan against CM Punk.
 Other than that, he just seemed to be there for Tensai to push around.
 Even this would have been okay had it built to Sakamoto recruiting somebody to fight against Tensai after all the abuse he had been the victim of.
 At least that would have made sense.

 Not to mention the ill-advised Tout video Matt Bloom put out.
 This marked the beginning of a stark decline for his character.

 By the time WWE teamed Tensai with Brodus Clay, it was clear that there was nothing left for him.
-The team became a joke, a comedy act to get the crowd smiling watching two huge men dancing.
-Which is a shame, as both men could have had really good runs as monster heels.
+The team became a joke, a comedy act to get the crowd smiling, watching two huge men dancing.
+Which is a shame, as both men could have had good runs as monster heels.

 The keywords for us here involving Matt Bloom and his WWE return is “wasted opportunity.”
 Bloom could work in the ring, had improved so much whilst in Japan, and could have been so much more had he not been given this truly awful gimmick.